buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialProfileSetUsage.md

 _IfcMaterialProfileSetUsage_ determines the usage of _IfcMaterialProfileSet_ in terms of its location relative to the associated element geometry.
 The location of a material profile set shall be compatible with the building element geometry (that is, material profiles shall fit inside the element geometry).
 The rules to ensure the compatibility depend on the type of the building element.
 For building elements with shape representations which are based on extruded solids, this is accomplished by referring to the identical profile definition in the shape model as in the material profile set.

-> NOTE&nbsp; Model view definitions or implementer agreements may provide more instructions on matching between building element geometry and material profile set usage.
+> NOTE  Model view definitions or implementer agreements may provide more instructions on matching between building element geometry and material profile set usage.

-> NOTE&nbsp; The referenced _IfcMaterialProfileSet_ may represent a single material profile, or a composite profile with two or more material profiles.
+> NOTE  The referenced _IfcMaterialProfileSet_ may represent a single material profile, or a composite profile with two or more material profiles.

 > HISTORY New entity in IFC4.